 The bottom line?
 If you just want an 'entry-level' taste of flying an electric rc helicopter with circuits and hovering, then an FP (or coaxial) rc helicopter will suit your needs very well.
 You will be limited in how you can fly it but you'll get to learn all about cyclic and yaw control, and how to fly a radio control helicopter safely.

 But if you see yourself wanting to fly in a more demanding way, including any kind of aerobatics, and getting in to the hobby at a higher level then a CP helicopter is much more appropriate for your needs.
 It'll cost you more and take longer to learn, but will reward you with a much better flying experience.
 Certainly if you do want to fly aerobatically and progress to advanced 3D flying then a collective pitch helicopter is your only option.

 The important thing to remember is that both FP and CP electric rc helicopters have a steep learning curve.
-Single rotor (i.e. not coaxial) helicopters are inherently unstable and first flights usually end in disaster!
-An rc flight simulator such as the Phoenix sim is an excellent idea if you're serious about flying radio control helicopters.
+Single rotor (i.e. not coaxial) helicopters are inherently unstable and first flights often end in disaster.
+An rc flight simulator is an excellent idea if you're serious about flying radio control helicopters.
 You can learn in complete safety, without the worry of crashing your actual model.

 But if you don't want to or can't afford a simulator, you're in for a lot of practice and some potential crashing which is an inevitable part of learning to fly a radio control helicopter well, so be prepared!